SAP-samples/teched2023-XP262/exercises/ex2/README.md

 To integrate the SAP Task Center applications into your new page please complete now these steps:

-- Enter the site manager from SAP Build Work Zone [URL see Excercise 1](../ex1/README.md)
+- Enter the **site manager** from SAP Build Work Zone, please have a look on the exercise 1 for the [URL](../ex1/README.md) in case you missed it.
-- Switch now over to the content manager to identify the content:
+- Switch now over to the **content manager** to identify the content:

 ![](images/content_manager_access.jpg)